 Topics interested in supervising

 I am keen to supervise PhD students in the fields of: drug, alcohol and tobacco use, health and illness, crime and deviance, ethnicity and race, augmented reality, and neuroculture.
-Recent or current PhD topics include: Drug trafficking, Rape, Pimping, Sexual communication, Roma and Gypsy-Travellers, Human trafficking, Drug policy, Self-harm, Drug treatment.
+Recent or current PhD topics include: Drug trafficking, Rape, Pimping, Sexual communication, Roma and Gypsy-Travellers, Human trafficking, Drug policy, Self-harm, Drug treatment, Gender and Karate.